ibm-cloud-docs/log-analysis/agent/detach_agent.md

     ```
     {: codeblock}

-4. Remove the LogDNA agent on every worker(node) of your Kubernetes cluster.
+4. Remove the logging agent on every worker(node) of your Kubernetes cluster.
 Run one of the following commands:

 | Location                  | Command (By using public endpoints)               |